 Conventional loans may sometimes move faster, especially if:

-SBA loans can sometimes involve a more detailed process because of program requirements, documentation, and structure.
+SBA loans can sometimes involve a more detailed process.
+This is due to specific government program requirements, precise documentation, and careful loan structuring.

-That said, timing also depends heavily on how prepared the borrower is.
-Missing documents, unclear use of funds, or incomplete purchase details can slow either option down.
+However, timing depends heavily on how prepared you are.
+Missing tax documents, unclear purchase details, or disorganized financial statements will slow either option down.

 Whether you choose SBA or conventional veterinary financing, lenders often review similar core items: